Carbonell History, Family Crest & Coats of Arms

 The surname Carbonell was first found in Normandy. where this distinguished family were sires of Cerisy in the arrondissement of St-Lo.

-Important Dates for the Carbonell family
+Early History of the Carbonell family

 This web page shows only a small excerpt of our Carbonell research.
 Another 273 words (20 lines of text) covering the years 1066, 1130, 1145, 1175, 1273, 1500, and 1654 are included under the topic Early Carbonell History in all our PDF Extended History products and printed products wherever possible.